JuliaStats/StatsModels.jl/docs/src/temporal_terms.md

 ### Programmatic construction of lead and lag terms

-StatsModels.jl provides methods for `lead` and `lag` that allow `LeadLagTerm`s to be constructed programmatically (at run time):
+StatsModels.jl provides methods for `lead` and `lag` that allow `LeadLagTerm`s to be constructed programmatically (at run time).
+See the section on [Constructing a formula programmatically](@ref) for more information.
+For a short example, you can produce the same formula as above without the `@formula` macro like this:

 ```jldoctest leadlag
 julia> y, x = term(:y), term(:x);